Seattle's Child

 Calling all Greater Seattle writers!
 Seattle’s Child magazine has thrived on the fascinating, funny, heartwarming, and extraordinary stories of local parents and writers (and parent-writer hybrids) for over 40 years.
 We rely on writers with diverse perspectives and backgrounds to connect authentically with the broad readership we serve.
 Covering things-to-do, food-to-eat, education, local businesses, social justice, evidence (and anecdote)–based parenting advice, and everything else under the clouds that is important to families in Seattle, we’re always on the hunt for the next great story.
 Have a newsworthy idea?
 We want to hear all about it!

-We pay by the word.
-Rates vary depending on the complexity of assignment and subject matter.
+Rates vary depending on the complexity of the assignment and the subject matter.

 Here’s how to pitch us: